Death of pregnant elephant: What Forest Minister Javdekar says about the cruel act

 New Delhi, June 04: The country is grieving over the horrific killing of an elephant which was pregnant at the time, by allegedly feeding her a pineapple stuffed with crackers in Kerala's Malappuram.

-Addressing to the matter the Union Environment and Forest Minister Prakash Javadekar on Thursday said that strict action will be taken against those involved the killing of the pregnant elephant.
+Addressing to the matter the Union Environment and Forest Minister Prakash Javdekar on Thursday said that strict action will be taken against those involved the killing of the pregnant elephant.

 The minister said, "Central Government has taken a very serious note of the killing of an elephant in Kerala.
 We will not leave any stone unturned to investigate properly and nab the culprit(s).
 This is not an Indian culture to feed firecrackers and kill".